pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

 You have to beat the bronze time to make the item spawn.
 It is recommended to have some familiarity with all the time trials before playing with this option.

-The following options will also add additional locations:
+The following options add additional locations:

 * Randomize Goats: talk to the goatling to get the item.
   Some goatlings are in easy-to-miss spots, so these videos can help you find them: